-A couple of days ago, I found my old physics books and decided to remember the good ol’ days and while doing so, I found a problem I propose for the Salvadoran Physics Olympiad and wanted to share the solution.
+A couple of days ago, I found my old physics books and decided to remember the good ol’ days and while doing so, I found a problem I proposed for the Salvadoran Physics Olympiad and wanted to share the solution.
 I will try my best to properly translate it to English.

 Problem

-- What is the position of the ball when it reaches the $n^{\text{th}}$ sheet.
+1. What is the position of the ball when it reaches the $n^{\text{th}}$ sheet?

-- What is the distance of the ball has traveled when it reaches the $n^{\text{th}}$ sheet.
+2. What is the distance the ball has traveled when it reaches the $n^{\text{th}}$ sheet?

-- Time taken to reach the $n^{\text{th}}$ sheet.
+3. What is the time taken to reach the $n^{\text{th}}$ sheet?
 Assume an initial velocity of $v$.

 Solution